broccolihero13/ILT-HDM/README.md

 * note 1: Expects ISO 8601 date format (YYYY-MM-DD) and will grab the timezone from your Bridge database.
 * note 2: this does not look for current dates in Bridge so it will create a brand new session for each of these dates and would create duplicates if you run this consecutively with the same file.

+----------Potential Issues----------
+* Be sure to check your CSV file before attempting the upload, there are only limited checks for the file.
+* For more information use `ILTHDM --help`

 Author: broccolihero13